snicckers/nicks_blog/_posts/2020-09-10-flight-controller-pt1.md

 {% endhighlight %}

 This is more compicated with four motors, as we have at least two degrees of freedom (roll & pitch) affecting each other.
-If you add a magnetometer to the IMU (to correct unstable yaw measurements) and a barometer (for reliable altitude measurement), then you have four degrees of freedom that can be corrected by the controller: Roll, pitch, yaw, altitude.
+If you add a magnetometer to the IMU (to correct unstable yaw measurements) and a barometer (for reliable altitude measurement), then you have four degrees of movement that can be corrected by the controller: Roll, pitch, yaw, altitude.
 The control theory & implementation for this will be discuessed in a later post.

-## 1.1 Derivative Kick
+### 1.1 Derivative Kick
 <hr>

 After adding a radio reciever to the platform, I noticed that when the setpoint was rapidly changed (with a radio controller) there would be violent spike in pid values.
-This was physically dangerous.
+This proved physically dangerous.
 A motor with it's thrust set at 30% (pwm of 1300 us) would shoot to 100% thrust uncontrollably if I changed the sepoint too quickly.

 <img src="/assets/gifs/derivative-kick-example.gif" alt="">
 <p style="text-align: center;"> PID output with time, notice the spikes </p>

-research led me to find that this is a common behaviour known as Derivative Kick.
+I came to find that this is a common behaviour known as Derivative Kick.
 For more information:
 - https://controlguru.com/pid-control-and-derivative-on-measurement/
 - https://www.youtube.com/watch?v=KErYuh4VDtI